kevin-chalmers/set08103/labs/lab01/README.md

 docker rm modest_mestorf
 ```

-If you want a container to be automatically removed when stopped, we can use the `--rm` flag when startin a container:
+If you want a container to be automatically removed when stopped, we can use the `--rm` flag when starting a container:

 ```shell
 docker run -d --rm -p 8080:80 nginx